jackalstomper/AutomataSpeedrunMod/README.md

 # Automata Speedrun Mod

-This fork changes the Watermark to say "SpeedrunMod" with "VC3Mod" and "Vanilla" being the activation states respecively.
-It also implements a persistent mod toggle state via a file in /data in the NieR: Automata directory.
+Mod that aims to make the NieR: Automata speedrun more tolerable.

 ## Installation